Professor, Associate Dean for Graduate Programs and Research

-A William J. Fulbright alumnus, Dr. Olorunnisola is keenly interested in the nature, development [functional and/or dysfunctional] and transformation of social systems.
-He specifically studies media systems especially as they interact with and are influenced by political, economic, and cultural systems of nations.
-This dimension of his work has produced several journal articles and four (4) edited book volumes about the co-transformation of political, economic and media systems - with especial focus on media in African transitional societies [e.g., post-apartheid and post-military to democratic governance].
+A William J. Fulbright alumnus, Dr. Olorunnisola is keenly interested in the nature, development [functional and/or dysfunctional], and transformation of social systems.
+He studies influences of nations’ politics, economics, and cultures on media systems.
+This dimension of his work has produced several journal articles and four book volumes about the co-transformation of political, economic and media systems - with focus on media in African transitional societies [e.g., post-apartheid, post-military, and post-democratic governance].

 Olorunnisola currently serves on the editorial boards of seven U.S. and Africa-based academic journals.

 In the News